 Music Director / Conductor

-Returns to The Muny where he served as music director for the productions of Meet Me In St. Louis (2018), All Shook Up, Disney’s The Little Mermaid (2017), Young Frankenstein (2016), Hairspray (2015), Chicago (2012) and Legally Blonde (2011), as well as three Muny Magic at The Sheldon concerts.
-Broadway credits include Pippin, Godspell, Next to Normal, Martin Short: Fame Becomes Me (music director/actor) and Legally Blonde (associate conductor).
-Tours: Charlie and the Chocolate Factory, Next to Normal (music supervisor) and Grease (US/Asia).
-Regional includes: The Old Globe, Repertory Theatre of St. Louis, TUTS, La Jolla Playhouse, Arena Stage, Trinity Rep, Paper Mill Playhouse, Huntington Theatre and the Williamstown Theatre Festival.
-Concert appearances include shows with Brooke Shields, Frankie Avalon, Emily Skinner, Dana Reeve, Billy Porter, Carol Woods and Ken Page.
+returns to The Muny where he served as music director for the productions of Meet Me In St. Louis (2018), All Shook Up, Disney’s The Little Mermaid (2017), Young Frankenstein (2016), Hairspray (2015), Chicago (2012) and Legally Blonde (2011), as well as three Muny Magic at The Sheldon concerts.
+Broadway credits include Pippin, Godspell, Next to Normal, Martin Short: Fame Becomes Me (Music Director/actor) and Legally Blonde (Associate Conductor).
+Tours: Charlie and the Chocolate Factory, Next to Normal (Music Supervisor) and Grease (US/Asia).
+Regional credits include: The Old Globe, Repertory Theatre of St. Louis, TUTS, La Jolla Playhouse, Arena Stage, Trinity Repertory, Paper Mill Playhouse, Huntington Theatre and the Williamstown Theatre Festival.
+TV: Zoey’s Extraordinary Playlist.

 Set during the Prohibition era, the twenties are roaring, and merry murderesses Roxie Hart and Velma Kelly are both in Cook County jail awaiting trial for killing their lovers.
 A clever but shady lawyer, Billy Flynn, manipulates the press in his efforts to free both women.
 Roxie and Velma thrive on the publicity that the trial offers, and the two beautiful headline hunters plot to use their notoriety to further their stage careers, as well as to win their acquittals.